AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 Many properties are self-explanatory, for certain properites additional details are below:

 * **Render As**
-  The various options for realizing/rendering the field in a fragment; often as single or multiple instances.
+  The various options for realizing/rendering the field in a fragment.
+Often this allows you to define whether the author will see a single instance of the field, or will be allowed to create multiple instances.

 * **Field Label**
   Entering a **Field Label** will autogenerate a **Property Name**, which can then be manually updated if required.